kide-vm/kide/README.md

 Parsing is a surprisingly fiddly process, very space and order sensitive.
 But Parslet is great and simple expressions (including function definitions and calls) are starting to work.

-I Spent some time on the parse testing framework, so it is safe to fiddle and add.
+I spent some time on the parse testing framework, so it is safe to fiddle and add.

-### Step 5 - Vm: Compile the Ast
+### Step 5 - Virtual: Compile the Ast

-Since we now have an Abstact syntax tree, it needs to be compiled to a machine Instruction format.
+Since we now have an Abstact syntax tree, it needs to be compiled to a virtual machine Instruction format.

-The machine/instruction/data definitions make up the Virtual Machine layer (vm directory)

-After some trying around, something has emerged.
-As it uses the instructions from Step 1, we are ready to say our hellos in ruby

-puts("Hello World")

-was the first to make the trip: parsed to ast, compiled to Instructions/Code, linked and assembled to binary and executed, gives the surprising output of "Hello World"

-Time to add some meat.

-### Step 6 - Register allocation

-A first version of register allocation is done.
-I moved away from the standard c calling convention to pin a type register and also not have passing and return overlapping.
-That at least simplified thinking about register allocation.
-One has to remember the machine level is completely value and pass by value based.

-As a side i got a return statement done now, and implicit return at the end has been working.
-Just making sure all branches actually return implicitly is not done.
-But no rush there, as one can always write the return explicitly.

-### Step 7 - Basic type instructions

-As we want to work on values, all the value methods have to be implemented to map to machine instructions.

-Some are done, most are not.
-But they are straightforward.

-### Step 8 - Object creation

-Move to objects, static memory manager, class, superclass, metaclass stuff
+It took me a while to come up with a decent but simple machine model.
+I had tried to map straight to hardware but failed.
+The current Virtual directory represent a machine with basic oo features.

+Instead of having more Layers to go from virtual to arm, i opted to have passes that go over the data structure and modify it.

+This is where it's at really :-)

 ### Step 9 - Compound types